hindu-comm/weblogs/manasataramgini/2014/01/2014-01-04_the-cairn-beyond-the-crag.md

 accomplished as the mlechCha-s one needs the same level of concealment and surprise as the dholes after their viShsnAna.”

-In his haze Somakhya cried: “Lootike\!
-Why is the scorpion on your thigh\!”
+In his haze Somakhya cried: “Lootike!
+Why is the scorpion on your thigh!”